hoytak/pycpx/doc/index.rst

 PyCPX Introduction
 ==================

-PyCPX is a CPlex wrapper for python that focuses on ease of use and seamless integration with numpy_.
+PyCPX is a python wrapper for the CPlex optimization suite that focuses on ease of use and seamless integration with numpy_.
 It allows one to naturally specify linear and quadratic problems over real, boolean, and integer variables.

-It requires IBM's `ILog Concert Technology`_ Suite, which is available for free under IBM's Academic Initiative program.
+It requires IBM's `ILog Concert Technology`_ Suite, part of the CPlex Optimization Suite, which is available for free to eligible academics under IBM's Academic Initiative program.

 PyCPX Distinctives
 ==================